Movies & TV

 Clearly, Stranger Things is heavily inspired by the work of Stephen King.
 In fact, King gets several overt references in the scripts for the first season of episodes.
 The show undoubtedly has the structure and feel of King however there was an opportunity to do something remarkable and original.
 I can't recall any element of the show that was a major departure from the King style.
 The threat was presented similarly to Dreamcatcher, the herald (Eleven) type is also present in many of King's works and the crew of kids can be found in Stand by Me and It.
 King is the master of haunting, but there was a chance to do something brand new within his tried and true formula.

 2. Are You My Mother? - Winona Ryder

 For younger audiences, Winona Ryder is mainly unknown and so she may come off as a great casting choice as the mother in Stranger Things.
-However, for someone in my generation and older, Winona Ryder is heavily coded with meaning - her daughter/gamine roles exemplify her Hollywood career (Edward Scissorhands, Beetlejuice, Heathers), her notoriety as an adult shoplifter was embarrassing for everyone and her real life status as a non-mother is recognized.
+However, for someone in my generation and older, Winona Ryder is heavily coded with meaning - her daughter/gamine roles exemplify her Hollywood career (Edward Scissorhands, Beetlejuice, Heathers), her notoriety as an adult shoplifter was embarrassing for everyone, and her real life status as a non-mother is acknowledged.
 I think she did a decent job of being the mother in the show, but there were surely better choices because she just doesn't have a mom vibe for anyone except younger audiences who don't know better.

 3. Loose Ends - The Unexplained